Paul Weitz (filmmaker)

 Paul John Weitz (/waɪts/; born November 19, 1965) is an American screenwriter, director and producer.
 He is the older brother of filmmaker Chris Weitz.
 Together they worked on the comedy films American Pie and About a Boy; for the latter, they were both nominated for the Academy Award for Best Adapted Screenplay.
 Weitz is also a writer, executive producer, and director of the Amazon Prime Video dramedy series Mozart in the Jungle.

 Early life

 Weitz was born in New York City, the son of actress Susan Kohner and Berlin-born novelist/menswear designer John Weitz.
 His brother is filmmaker Chris Weitz.
-Weitz is the grandson of Czech-born agent and producer Paul Kohner and actress Lupita Tovar on his maternal side.
+Weitz is the grandson of Bohemian-born (Austrian-Jewish) agent and producer Paul Kohner and actress Lupita Tovar on his maternal side.
 Tovar, who was from Oaxaca City, Mexico, starred in Santa, Mexico's first talkie, in 1932, as well as a Mexican version of Drácula.
-Weitz' paternal grandparents escaped Nazi Germany, where his grandfather had been a successful textile manufacturer, and family intimates of Christopher Isherwood and Marlene Dietrich.
+Weitz' paternal grandparents, who were Jewish, escaped Nazi Germany, where his grandfather had been a successful textile manufacturer, and family intimates of Christopher Isherwood and Marlene Dietrich.

 Weitz's father and maternal grandfather were Jewish, whereas his maternal grandmother was Catholic.
 He was raised in a nonreligious household.

 Weitz attended the Allen-Stevenson School with his brother and Collegiate.
 In 1988, he graduated from Wesleyan University.
 While at Wesleyan, Weitz studied under film instructor Jeanine Basinger.